rydmike/flex_color_scheme/README.md

 black and app bar tricks.
 The returned `ThemeData` contains some opinionated modifications and theme corrections compared to what you get if you would just use the standard `ThemeData.from` with a `ColorScheme`.
-You can still of course override the returned theme with your own theme modifications and additions, by using the `copyWith` method on the resulting theme.
+You can still of course override the returned theme with your own theme modifications and additions, by using the `copyWith` method on the resulting theme data object.

 If you want the details of what the differences compared to the standard `ThemeData.from` factory are, here is a complete list: